sadorno1/EZread/README.md

 # EZRead

 EZRead is a Chrome extension designed to make online reading easier, more inclusive, and less overwhelming.
-It was created with a focus on accessibility and digital well-being — especially for people who experience reading fatigue, have ADHD, dyslexia, or just prefer a more supportive reading environment.
+It was created with a focus on accessibility and digital well-being, especially for people who experience reading fatigue, have ADHD, dyslexia, or just prefer a more supportive reading environment.

 ---